The Best Frameless Bathroom Mirrors (2026)

 | Size | 24"L x 16"W |

-If the Brightify is more mirror than your bathroom needs, this is the runner-up that covers the same brief for half the money.
-It is a plain frameless rectangle in a compact 24x16 size, built from tempered glass with a moisture-resistant backing.
-The essentials, without the upcharge.
-In a powder room or a narrow secondary bathroom, a smaller mirror often looks better anyway, and at $32.39 this is the cheapest pick here that we'd actually be comfortable putting on the wall.
+If the Brightify is more mirror than your bathroom needs, this runner-up covers the same brief for half the money.
+It is a plain frameless rectangle in a compact 24x16 size, built from tempered glass with a moisture-resistant backing, the essentials without the upcharge.
+In a powder room or a narrow secondary bathroom, a smaller mirror often looks better, and at $32.39 this is the cheapest pick here we'd be comfortable putting on the wall.

-The compromises are exactly what you'd expect at the price.
-The edge polish and mounting hardware are a notch below our top pick, and 24x16 is small enough that it suits a single user rather than a shared vanity.
-But there is nothing wrong with the glass, the backing is sealed against humidity, and it is light enough to hang solo.
+The compromises are what you'd expect at the price.
+The edge polish and mounting hardware sit a notch below our top pick, and 24x16 suits a single user rather than a shared vanity.
+The glass is sound, the backing seals out humidity, and one person can hang it.
 For a budget refresh or a small space, it delivers the frameless look without asking you to spend up.

 What we like